daryllxd/lifelong-learning/mountaineering/til-per-climb.md

 - Delirium in campsite: take a nap
 - Important: Some people don't want your help, they are doing the climb to prove something to themselves, as a social person recognize it
 - Don't forget extra batteries for your homies
+- When splitting a tent, you have to be near the person you are splitting the tent with, so when you reach the campsite, you can pitch easily

 ## Tibig: June 6-7 2015